bogdan-miron/Algorithmic_Efficiency_Handbook/README.md

 ## About the Book

 The **Algorithmic Efficiency Handbook** is designed to provide readers with a deep understanding of advanced algorithms and their applications.
 Each chapter focuses on a specific domain, offering clear explanations, practical examples, and problem-solving techniques.
-Whether you're preparing for competitive programming or seeking to enhance your algorithmic skills, this book is an invaluable resource.
+This book is being used by Romanian students to prepare for national and international contests and serves as a resource for professors.

 ---

-## Key Features

 - **Comprehensive Coverage**: Explores a wide range of topics, from string algorithms to computational geometry and dynamic programming.
 - **Practical Examples**: Includes real-world problems and solutions to help readers apply concepts effectively.
-- **Advanced Techniques**: Covers cutting-edge algorithms like FFT, Aho-Corasick, and genetic algorithms.
 - **Structured Learning**: Each chapter builds on the previous one, ensuring a smooth learning curve.

 ---